kylefrost/prfx/README.md

 4. Stay classy
 5. Are you still reading these?
 6. I guess I should put something meaningful here
-7. `prfx` was built because I wanted something that did this and it didn't exist
+7. `prfx` was built because I felt like it

 ## License
 The MIT License.
 See [LICENSE](LICENSE).